jonaddams/sign/memory.md

 - This enhancement supports the core requirement that all signers must have at least one signature field before proceeding to the next step
 - Database considerations have been identified for storing field placements with recipient associations

+## Current Status Update (May 13, 2025)

+- Fixed critical issue with the FieldPlacement component's "Edit Mode" toggle:
+  - Restructured the component to properly integrate with FormPlacementContext
+  - Implemented local state management with proper context synchronization
+  - Fixed viewer interaction modes to properly toggle between edit and normal modes
+  - Added distinct IDs for desktop and mobile toggles to prevent conflicts
+  - Ensured proper wrapping of components with FormPlacementProvider
+- Created a more robust field placement workflow for multiple signers:
+  - Improved the integration between the FormPlacementContext and Nutrient Viewer
+  - Enhanced field creation to properly associate with current recipient
+  - Optimized mobile field placement experience
+  - Fixed field tracking to maintain accurate counts per recipient
+- The edit mode toggle is now reliable even after adding recipients
+- Next steps for tomorrow include refining the signature placement UI for multiple signers:
+  - Improve visual differentiation of fields by recipient
+  - Add clearer navigation between different recipient field areas
+  - Enhance field validation feedback

 ## Nutrient.io SDK Integration

 ### Key Features